 Replace fluid loss

-One study found that gradually drinking milk restored fluid balance better than water or a carbohydrate-electrolyte drink.
+A study comparing hydration responses of several drinks found that gradually drinking milk restored fluid balance better than water or a carbohydrate-electrolyte drink.
 The nutrient package of milk, the fact that milk is released more slowly from the stomach compared to water or a traditional sports drink comprised of carbohydrates and electrolytes and the higher calorie content and presence of dairy proteins (casein and whey) in milk are thought to contribute Seery S and Jakeman P. Br J Nutr.
 2016;116(6):1013-21.